Yoga for pregnant help you to relax, stay fit and bond with other pregnant women and prepare for the stress of being a new parent.

 6. Yoga reduces stress and anxiety

-The calmer you can be during pregnancy, the better it is for both yours and the baby’s health.
+The calmer you can be during pregnancy, the better it is for both your and the baby’s health.
 Yoga helps you to take some time out for yourself, teaching you techniques to calm your anxieties, clear your mind and soothe yourself.

 7. Yoga is improves your sleep